fredhamster/feisty_meow/customizing/readme.txt

 when you have some custom scripts you want to use, copy them from your own folder to the $FEISTY_MEOW_LOADING_DOCK/custom directory.

+(needs to talk about the scripts directory which is handled specially. are there any keyword matched filenames with special functions?)